bridgetb98/Alios-Reawakened/Z Core/Scratch Note.md

 - Contractor is a fancy boi, probably from propadanje
 - Contractor wants to turn Dain to a living land
 - Quest: Get rid of ‘nuances’
+- Skitz will protect and care for everyone^[Except for Saul]